Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up a policy that uses Nearline storage for 30 days, then moves the Coldline for one year, and then moves to Archive storage for two years.
 - [ ] Set up a policy that uses Standard storage for 30 days, then moves to Coldline for one year, and then moves to Archive storage for two years.

+To minimize cost while meeting the requirements for Object Lifecycle Management, here’s the recommended approach:

+**Option 1: Set up a policy that uses Nearline storage for 30 days and then moves to Archive storage for three years.**

+### Explanation:

+- **Nearline Storage:** Nearline storage is cost-effective for data that is accessed less frequently but requires quick access when needed.
+It's suitable for objects accessed less than once a month.

+- **Archive Storage:** Archive storage is the lowest-cost storage option in Cloud Storage, ideal for data that is rarely accessed and stored for long-term retention.
+Accessing data in Archive storage has a retrieval time of milliseconds to hours.

+### Why Other Options are Not Ideal:

+- **Option 2: Set up a policy that uses Standard storage for 30 days and then moves to Archive storage for three years:**
+  - **Issue:** Standard storage is more expensive than Nearline storage and is designed for frequently accessed data, which is not cost-effective for data that becomes infrequently accessed after 30 days.

+- **Option 3: Set up a policy that uses Nearline storage for 30 days, then moves to Coldline for one year, and then moves to Archive storage for two years:**
+  - **Issue:** Coldline storage is designed for data that is accessed less frequently than once a month over a year, which might not be necessary if the data is expected to be accessed even less frequently.

+- **Option 4: Set up a policy that uses Standard storage for 30 days, then moves to Coldline for one year, and then moves to Archive storage for two years:**
+  - **Issue:** Similar to Option 2, using Standard storage for the initial 30 days incurs unnecessary cost for data that will become infrequently accessed after that period.

+### Conclusion:

+Option 1 is the best choice because it optimizes cost by using Nearline storage for the initial 30 days when data is accessed frequently and then transitions to Archive storage, which offers the lowest cost for long-term retention.
+This setup aligns with the requirement to keep the objects for three years while minimizing storage costs after the initial 30-day period of frequent access.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are storing sensitive information in a Cloud Storage bucket.
 For legal reasons, you need to be able to record all requests that read any of the stored data.
 You want to make sure you comply with these requirements.
 What should you do?